Cerealmaster0621/algo-study/trees-graphs/readme.md

 A graph is any collection of nodes and connections between the nodes.

-> Another term for nodes is verticies, and the connection between nodes are called edges.
+> Another term for nodes is vertex(verticies), and the connection between nodes are called edges.

 Binary tree is also a graph, but they just have lots of restrictions.